JessHung323/recipe-user-interaction-analysis/README.md

-## Welcome to Recipe User-Interaction Analysis
+# Welcome to Recipe User-Interaction Analysis
+## Let's explore more about recipes and their ratings!
 {:.no_toc}

 #### By: Jessica Hung, Samantha Lin